Frenchtown Board of Education

 PROFESSIONAL DEVELOPMENT AND EDUCATIONAL IMPROVEMENT

-B. MASTER’S LEVEL: Graduate college courses provide movement on the salary guide.
-Teachers may choose to take graduate college courses up to and including the Masters level in a relevant area of study for which the Board will compensate the cost of books, tuition, and fees up to an annual, per-teacher maximum amount of $1872.
-All courses must receive prior approval by the Superintendent and, in order to receive reimbursement, the teacher must receive a grade of "B" or better.
+A. Graduate college courses provide movement on the salary guide.
+Teachers may choose to take graduate college courses up to and including the Masters level in a relevant area of study for which the Board will compensate the cost of books, tuition, and fees up to an annual, per-teacher maximum amount of $1714(2007-2008), $1791.
+(2009-2010) and $1872 (2010-2011) All courses must receive prior approval by the Chief School Administrator and, in order to receive Board compensation, the teacher must receive a grade of "B" or better.
+There will be no tuition compensation after the first masters.
 The teacher may choose to have the Board compensate in one of two ways:

 1. Reimbursement upon proof of successful completion of the pre-approved course; or